pret/pokecrystal/.github/ISSUE_TEMPLATE/blank_issue.md

 ---
-name: Blank Issue
+name: Update to pokecrystal
-about: Create an issue with a blank template.
+about: Suggest a possible change to pokecrystal itself.
 ---